This democracy is better than coup d’état – Second Deputy Speaker

-Second Deputy Speaker in Parliament, Andrew Asiamah Amoako, has said the kind of democracy Ghana is practicing is far better than military dictatorship.
+Second Deputy Speaker in Parliament, Mr Andrew Amoako Asiamah, has said the kind of democracy Ghana is practicing is far better than military dictatorship.

-At least, he said, people are allowed to speak their mind and also disagree on issues but still live in harmony with one another, a situation he said helps the democracy.
+At least, he said, people are allowed to speak their minds and also disagree on issues but still live in harmony with one another, a situation he said helps the democracy.

 “Ghana’s Parliament has equal stands in terms of the two main parties so the approving the debate has become an issue.
 You might have probably heard what is going, it is all part of the democracy.
 We hope we will co-operate and get the budget through so that we will be able to carry on government business next year.